Faculty:Faculty of Science and Engineering

 Professor Justin Stebbing is a Professor of Biomedical Sciences at ARU, Cambridge.
-He was previously a Professor of Cancer Medicine and Oncology at Imperial College, London (2009-2022), specialising in a range of malignancies, their treatment with immunotherapy (breast, GI and lung and clinical trials) and linking the laboratory to the clinic and vice verse.
-He is now a Visiting Professor there.
+He is Editor-in-Chief of Oncogene.
+He was previously a Professor of Cancer Medicine and Oncology at Imperial College, London (2009-2022), specialising in a range of malignancies, their treatment with immunotherapy (breast, GI and lung and clinical trials) and linking the laboratory to the clinic via translational research.
+He was also the NIHR's first research translational Professor of Oncology.

 View Justin's Oncogene profile